-

 Dyskopia 2014

 I was invited to as an independent observant to the 2023 ACT Summerlab in Skopje, and was asked to write a critical reflection, based on the Summerlab’s programme, participating artists and its social and ecological context.
 Original publication on Art Climate Transition website.
-Under the full moon, the taxi glided along the empty highway and Read more
+Under the full moon, the taxi glided along the empty highway and towards the city centre.
+Unexpectedly, it crossed a bridge over the river, revealing several more bridges.
+A number of statues stood on pedestals overlooking the riverbank.
+Behind these pompous figures were buildings of imposing size and elaborate facades.
+Still, everything looked so familiar that it… Read more

 -